GuptaCoder01/QR_Code_Generator/README.md

 ﻿# QR_Code_Generator
-# QR_code generator is develop using htmland css
+# QR_code generator is develop using html and css